nebari-dev/nebari-docs/docs/docs/getting-started/deploy.md

 - You aim to have a production environment with [GitOps] enabled by default

-- Your team does not have specific expertise with high-performance computing hardware, Kubernetes, Docker, and/or other scalable compute infrastructure technologies
+- Your team does not have specific expertise within high-performance computing hardware, Kubernetes, Docker, and/or other cloud-native or scalable compute infrastructure technologies

-The cloud installation is based on Kubernetes, but knowledge of Kubernetes is NOT required nor is in-depth knowledge about the specific provider required either.
-Nebari supports [Amazon AWS](/how-tos/nebari-aws.md), [DigitalOcean](/how-tos/nebari-do.md), [Google GCP](/how-tos/nebari-gcp.md), and [Azure](/how-tos/nebari-azure.md).
+The cloud installation is based on Kubernetes, but knowledge of Kubernetes is **NOT** required nor is in-depth knowledge about the specific provider required either.
+Currently, Nebari supports [Amazon AWS](/how-tos/nebari-aws.md), [DigitalOcean](/how-tos/nebari-do.md), [Google GCP](/how-tos/nebari-gcp.md), and [Azure](/how-tos/nebari-azure.md).

-For instructions on installing and deploying Nebari on a particular cloud provider, please visit our [cloud providers page](/started/cloud-providers) for a list of the supported cloud providers and their respective installation how-to guides.
+For instructions on installing and deploying Nebari on a particular cloud provider, visit our [cloud providers page](/getting-started/cloud-providers) for a list of the supported cloud providers and their respective installation how-to guides.

 </TabItem>
 <TabItem value="hpc" label="HPC">